jimratliff/GenoMac-system/README.md

 - Primes the *current* shell session so subsequent commands work now without logging out and logging back in (or otherwise creating a new login shell)

 ##### Original (per Homebrew itself) but DEPRECATED because it doesn’t put Homebrew in PATH for *other* users
+[This DEPRECATED block can be deleted once the above systemwide PATH adjustment is fully tested.]

 In Terminal, sequentially execute each of the following three commands (it works to copy the entire block and paste as a block into Terminal):
 ```shell
 echo >> /Users/configger/.zprofile